ajanicij/hashnode-code/2023-10-13-read-dir/readdir/README.md

 }
 ```

-This looks complicated for the simple task of getting file name, so let's
+This looks complicated for the simple task of getting the file name, so let's
 unpack it.

 entry argument has the type